OfficeDev/hands-on-labs/O3653/O3653-21 Connectors/Quick Start Lab - Office 365 Connectors Lab.md

  1. You must have an Office 365 tenant and Microsoft Azure subscription to complete this lab.
 If you do not have one, the lab for O3651-7 Setting up your Developer environment in Office 365 shows you how to obtain a trial.

- 2. For Exercise 1, use tools like Fiddler, Postman or curl to post a JSON payload to the group's webhook URL.
+ 2. For Exercise 1, use tools like Fiddler, Postman or Curl to post a JSON payload to the group's webhook URL.
 This exercise will use www.Hurl.it to post JSON message.
-You may also use the Connector playground sandbox  to complete this exercise
+You may also use the Connector sandbox to complete this exercise.

  3. For Exercise 2, you must have Visual Studio 2015 with Update 1 installed.